Roasted Tomato Basil Soup (Dairy-Free, Whole30)

 Instructions

-1. Preheat the oven to 400F.
+• Preparation: Preheat the oven to 400F.
 Coat a baking sheet with cooking spray.
 Slice the tomatoes in half lengthwise and place them on a large sheet pan.
-Slice the top off the garlic bulb and place it on the sheet pan also.
+Slice the top off the garlic bulb and place it on the sheet pan.
 Drizzle the tomatoes and garlic with 2 tablespoons olive oil and season with 2 teaspoons Italian seasoning, 1 tsp sea salt, and 1/2 tsp pepper (or amounts to taste) Roast for 30 minutes or until tomatoes are soft and charred.

-2. While the tomatoes are cooking in the oven, heat an 8-quart pot or Dutch oven over medium heat.
-Add in the ghee along with the diced onions.
-Saute for 6 minutes or until the onions are translucent.
+• Heat Broth and Canned Tomatoes and Onions: While the tomatoes are cooking in the oven, heat an 8-quart pot or Dutch oven over medium heat.
+Add in the vegan butter along with the diced onions.
+Sauté for 6 minutes or until the onions are translucent.
 Add in the whole can of tomatoes (with the liquid) basil leaves, chicken broth, and nutritional yeast.
 Simmer for 30-40 minutes.

-3. Transfer the roasted tomatoes and garlic along with the juice from the baking sheet to a blender.
-Next, add the coconut milk along with all the ingredients from the dutch oven to the blender (you can do this in 2 batches if needed) to a high-powered blender and blend until smooth.
+• Blend Everything Together: Transfer the roasted tomatoes and garlic along with the juice from the baking sheet to a blender.
+Next, add the coconut milk along with all the ingredients from the Dutch oven to the blender (you can do this in 2 batches if needed) to a high-powered blender and blend until smooth.

-4. Transfer to bowls, and garnish with freshly chopped basil, coconut milk cream topping, and red pepper flakes.
+• Serve: Mix the coconut cream and lemon juice together.
+Transfer soup to bowls, and garnish with freshly chopped basil, coconut milk cream topping, and red pepper flakes.

 Notes

-• To make this vegan, sub vegetable broth for the chicken broth and vegan butter for the ghee.
+• To make this vegan, sub vegetable broth for the chicken broth.

 • For coconut milk, you can sub original Nutpods or use heavy cream if not paleo or dairy-free.